Marina Fiesta Resort and Spa in the Heart of Cabo San Lucas

 The Amura Spa at the Marina Fiesta Resort and Spa

 Located a floor below the lobby, the spa area offers a hydrotherapy circuit.
 From the redwood sauna to the steam room along the whirlpool and the cold plunge pool, guests are encouraged to arrive early and indulge before their treatment.

-I had a hot stone massage and my therapist addressed my problem areas.
-This spa was convenient getaway during my stay.
+I had a hot stone massage, and my therapist addressed my problem areas.
+This spa was a convenient getaway during my stay.
 The services range from Swedish and deep tissue massage to facials along with body wraps.

 Activities for Kids at Marina Fiesta Resort and Spa

 With a shallow water area with a pirate ship waterscape, kids have their own place to play at the Marina Fiesta Resort and Spa.
 In addition, the staffed kids club is in the area as well as a splash pad.

 Overlooking the kids’ water play area, adults can find loungers for relaxing.
 There is a grassy area as well with a playscape outfitted with swings.